nikola8217/HealthClick/README.md

 ## Description

-Full-stack demo application designed to support the operations of clinics, medical offices, and health centers.
+Full-stack demo application designed to support the work of clinics, medical offices, and health centers.

 Initially, the application was built as a monolithic API using TypeScript (Node.js).
 Later, the project evolved to demonstrate proficiency in microservices architecture, Docker, and Kubernetes.